Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 premise that cycling is a desirable outcome for health and other reasons.
 There is much research supporting this premise and the benefits of active travel more broadly.
+Less research investigates which policies are most likely to boost cycling in different places at the sub national level (Fraser and Lock, 2011).
+International
-There is less research, however, about which policies are most likely to boost cycling in different places at the sub national level.
-There have been international comparative studies on why cycling flourishes in some countries whilst barely accounting for 1% of trips in others (Pucher and Buehler, 2008) and a growing body of research seeking to explain variation in bicycle use between smaller administrative zones, of which this paper is a part (see the Literature Review section).
+comparative studies have helped explain why cycling flourishes in some countries whilst barely accounting for 1% of trips in others (Pucher and Buehler, 2008).
+A growing body of research seeking to explain variation in bicycle use between smaller administrative zones (see the Literature Review section).

-The decision to focus focus at the sub-national scale was not driven solely by lack of evidence at the local level.
+The decision to focus at the sub-national scale was not driven solely by lack of evidence at the local level.
 There are important social, cultural and spatial-economic differences between nation states, meaning that what works in one country may not